What42Pizza/What42s-Shader-Base/documentation.md

 - 6: Definitions are set for 'SECOND_PASS' and arguments
 - 7: The /main file in included

 Hopefully with a bit of thinking, it's very clear why the defines are needed: you can only have one definition for each function, value, and so on.
-It's pretty easy to put variables in a #if block, but that doesn't work with the funcitons since those need to have the `#include "/import/..."` statements.
+It's pretty easy to put variables in a #if block, but that doesn't work with the functions since those need to have the `#include "/import/..."` statements.
 The only way for this to work is for functions to have a different signature, and as far as I know, using argument defines is the only way to do so (other than literally typing out two definitions w/ #if & #else).
 Also, main() functions cannot have arguments, which is why the 'main' define is needed.
-This took an INSANE amount of effort to devolop and implement, but there's definitely a chance that it helps performance.
+This took an INSANE amount of effort to develop and implement, but there's definitely a chance that it helps performance.

 <br>
 <br>